Rational Proofs with Multiple Provers: Warm Up: MRIP Protocols for

-Notice that $\sf{BSR}$ requires the computation of $\sum_{\omega\in\Sigma} D(\omega)^2$, which can be hard when $|\Sigma|$ is large.
-However, similar to \cite{azar2012rational, guo2014rational}, in this paper we only consider $\Sigma = \{0,1\}$.
-Also notice that, $\sf{BSR}$ has range $[-2,0]$ and can be shifted and scaled so that (1) the range is non-negative and bounded, and (2) the resulting scoring rule is still strictly proper.
-In particular, we shall add 2 to the function when using it.
+$\sf{BSR}$ has range $[-2,0]$, but it can be easily shifted and scaled so that (1) the range is non-negative and bounded, and (2) the resulting scoring rule is still strictly proper.
+In particular, we add 2 to the classical BSR score when using it, so as to satisfy these requirements.

 Next, we construct a simple and efficient MRIP protocol for $\OSAT$.
-Similar to the classical multi-prover case, an MRIP protocol for any language $L\in \sf{NEXP}$ can be obtained by first reducing $L$ to $\OSAT$, and then using our efficient MRIP protocol for $\OSAT$.
-The complexity of the overall protocol for $L$ is thus the same as the reduction.
-Our protocol is in \figref{scoring} and we have the following lemma, which is proved in the appendix.
+As in classical MIP protocols, an MRIP protocol for any language $L\in \sf{NEXP}$ can be obtained by first reducing $L$ to $\OSAT$ and then using our protocol.
+As our protocol is highly efficiently, the complexity of the overall protocol for $L$ is the same as the reduction.
+Our protocol for $\OSAT$ is defined in \figref{scoring}, and we have the following lemma.

-\begin{lemma} \lemlabel{nexpmrip} $\OSAT$ has an MRIP protocol with 2 provers and 3 rounds where, for any instance $B$ of length $n$, the randomness used by the verifier, the computation complexity, and the communication complexity of the protocol are all $O(n)$, and the computation of the payment function consists of constant number of arithmetic operations over $O(n)$-bit numbers. \end{lemma}
+\begin{lemma} \lemlabel{nexpmrip} $\OSAT$ has a 2-prover 3-round MRIP protocol where, for any instance $B$ of length~$n$, the randomness used by the verifier, the computation complexity, and the communication complexity of the protocol are all $O(n)$.
+Moreover, the evaluation of the payment function consists of constant number of arithmetic operations over $O(n)$-bit numbers. \end{lemma}

-\begin{remark} Although scoring rules have been used in rational proofs previously, our protocol makes use of an interesting property of Brier's scoring rule which, to our best knowledge, has never been used before.
-See the analysis of \lemref{nexpmrip} for more details. \end{remark}